Command Line Tools¶

 Combine multiple JSON schemas to create a kernel configuration schema¶

-generates JSON schemas for sen configurations
+Generate JSON schemas for sen configurations

-Usage: sen gen json schema [OPTIONS] schema_files...
+Usage: sen generate json schema [OPTIONS] schema_files...

 Positionals: